DRAGON QUEST III – SQUARE ENIX

 Maybe Im missing something here, but this game just feels really lazy.
 We played through DQs 1 and 2 and loved them, even though there was some monotony.
 But in 3 right off the bat was disappointed- you just go to the party store and roll up some random characters?
 Whats the story in that?
 Im skipping this one and moving on to # 4.

-Everything was great up until we find myself grinding outside of alltrades abbey, switch over to chrome to check something and switch back to the game and lo and behold its on the title screen and our save data is gone.
+Everything was great up until we find ourselves grinding outside of alltrades abbey, switch over to chrome to check something and switch back to the game and lo and behold its on the title screen and our save data is gone.
 Two different saves.
 Gone.
 Love the game but dont think Ill be going back to it and just the possibility of this bug occurring again makes us wary to purchase any of the other dragon quest titles.

 This is our favorite classic rpg on mobile yet, remake or new, and we play a lot of them.
 The port to mobile was done perfectly.
 It runs like a dream, has a quick save, and an upfront price tag with no microtransactions or ads.
 The difficulty is low which is great because you can burn through it or really dig into the character development as the game was originally designed.
 Also this is just an awesome game.
 Its tough to get used to the complexity but once you dig in you appreciate how well designed it is.
 The creators put a lot into this game and it shows.
 We just came off trying the free SEGA console rpg ports to mobile, and the difference is night and day.
 SEGA offers them free but you have to watch an ad just to save the game.
 What a collosal blunder.
 Whoever made that call doesnt know that save-scumming is basically required for these old rpg titles.
 That made all those old classic SEGA rpgs utterly unplayable on mobile.
 The Dragon Quest series is ported just right.
 Well done.
 Money well spent.